 Kostas Pagiamtzis, Ph.D.

+This website is mostly an archive of my pre-industry life, including my scholarly publications and a small number of articles that I have written on various topics.
 I received the Ph.D. degree from the Department of Electrical and Computer Engineering at the University of Toronto.
 I also received from the University of Toronto, the Bachelor of Applied Science (B.A.Sc.) degree from the Division of Engineering Science.

 I was interviewed about my experience as a teaching assistant for an article in the Jobs section of Nature: Education: Time to teach.
 The interview came about because of the article I wrote called The Art of TAing, A Guide for Tutorial Teaching Assistants.